-Adjusted EPS, Operating Margin, Net Sales, and Operating Income are defined consistently with reported results under Generally Accepted Accounting Principles (GAAP), subject to any exceptions or adjustments as may be appropriate to account for the impact of any divestitures, any special charges, impairment charges, or fluctuations in currency exchange rates.
+Adjusted EPS, Adjusted Operating Margin, Free Cash Flow, Net Sales, and Adjusted Operating Income are defined consistently with reported results under Generally Accepted Accounting Principles (GAAP), subject to any exceptions or adjustments to account for the impact of any divestitures, any special charges, impairment charges, fluctuations in currency exchange rates, or other adjustments as may be appropriate.

-Long-Term Incentives ("LTI"): The Named Executive Officers participated in the LTI plan under which they were eligible to receive stock options (50% of target LTI value) and performance-based restricted stock units ("PSUs") (50% of target LTI value).
+• Long-Term Incentives ("LTI"): The Named Executive Officers participated in the LTI plan under which they were eligible to receive stock options (50% of target LTI value) and performance-based restricted stock units ("PSUs") (50% of target LTI value).
 The stock options vest in 33% increments annually and have a seven-year term.
 The PSUs will be earned only if pre-established financial goals are met.
-No PSUs will be earned if performance falls below threshold and maximum units will be capped at 200%.
-Half of the PSUs are linked to 2016-2018 average adjusted return on invested capital ("Adjusted ROIC") and half are linked to 2016-2018 average adjusted operating margin ("Adjusted Operating Margin").
+No PSUs will be earned if performance falls below threshold and maximum units will be capped at 200% of target.
+Half of the PSUs are linked to 2017-2019 average adjusted return on invested capital ("Adjusted ROIC") and half are linked to 2017-2019 average adjusted operating margin ("Adjusted Operating Margin").
 Earned PSUs vest on the third anniversary of grant.
 Goals are set at the time of grant for "Threshold" (0.01% funding), "Target" (100% funding), and "Stretch" (200% of funding) levels of performance.

-With respect to PSUs granted in 2014 under the LTI, the Company's performance fell below threshold levels for the 2016 performance measures associated with them at the time they were granted, and accordingly, 0% of the PSUs granted in 2014 were earned.
+With respect to PSUs granted in 2015 under the LTI, the Company's performance fell below threshold levels for the 2017 performance measures associated with them at the time they were granted, and accordingly, 0% of the PSUs granted in 2015 were earned.

-- Management Stock Purchase Plan ("MSP"): The Named Executive Officers participated in the MSP, which permitted them to allocate up to 100% of their earned annual cash bonus to purchase restricted stock units ("RSUs") at a discount of 33% from the closing sale price of the Company's stock on the grant date.
-RSUs purchased under the MSP vest in whole after a three-year period.
-Any Named Executive Officer who departs the Company prior to vesting will, under certain conditions, lose the benefits associated with the discounted purchase price of RSUs purchased under the MSP, as well as any further appreciation in stock price and accrued dividends associated with such RSUs. - One-Time 2016 Retention Awards: The Compensation Committee believes that performance targets should be achievable with superior performance to provide appropriate motivation to management.
-In 2015, however, performance criteria thought to be achievable was made unachievable by events external to the Company.
-In recognition of management's performance during 2015 in restructuring operations, maintaining market share, and managing margins, particularly relative to the Company's peers and against the backdrop of dramatically lower drilling activity and capital expenditures by customers of the Energy group, the Compensation Committee awarded modest retention bonuses in the form of RSUs with an estimated value at grant date of \$210,199 in the aggregate to the Named Executive Officers, in addition to certain other executives identified as key employees throughout the Company.
-The Compensation Committee was motivated by the goals of maintaining the management structure of the Company and preserving long-term value for the stockholders, believing that the retention of a core of high-performing executives is a critical requirement for future progress toward stockholder value creation.
-These RSUs vest in 1/3 increments annually.
-The Compensation Committee accepted Mr. Buckhout's recommendation that he not receive any retention awards.
+• Management Stock Purchase Plan ("MSP"): The Named Executive Officers participated in the MSP, which permitted them to allocate up to 100% of their earned annual cash bonus to purchase restricted stock units ("RSUs") at a discount of 33% from the closing sale price of the Company's stock on the grant date.
+RSUs purchased under the MSP vest in whole after a three-year period, at which time they are converted into shares of our common stock unless the Named Executive Officer has previously elected a longer deferral period.
+Any Named Executive Officer who departs the Company prior to vesting will, under certain conditions, lose the benefits associated with the discounted purchase price of RSUs purchased under the MSP, as well as any further appreciation in stock price and accrued dividends associated with such RSUs.